rabiddoughnuts/TeamProject7/MeetingMinutes/Week1/Sep03.md

 - Reese Hatfield - setup website backend, configured vite for AWS hosting
 - Brandon - work on setting up Apache for server hosting
 - Nathan - learning and configuring wenet and docker
-- Zack - work on openSSL configuration for https
+- Zack - research on openSSL configuration for https and generate self signed cert for apache
 ## Agenda Items